 Not sure how to find an appropriate trainer and what training tools are safe and effective?

 Read on to learn more!

-Check out this excellent information on how to select a dog trainer and watch the video below.
+Check out this link for excellent information on how to select a dog trainer and watch the video below.

-Here is a list of central Ohio trainers who use safe, fun and force-free methods:
+Here is a list of central Ohio trainers who use safe, fun and effective force-free methods:

 This list is not all-inclusive but meant to help guide you to trainers I know and trust.

 Mars showing off her freedom harness on our walk!!
 These are great for any dog who pulls on leash and they are comfortable to wear.
 With leash reactive dogs it is especially important to use a training tool that helps you easily guide your dog, without causing pain or fear.
 Avoiding shock, e-collars, prong, and choke collars is critical, especially with fearful dogs (which is a common reason why dogs bark, lunge, and growl at people, skateboards, bikes, dogs etc when on leash).

 Gentle Leader head collars are another excellent option and make it even easier to decrease pulling and guide your dog's attention onto you or away from the situation that is exciting or scaring them.
 Gentle leaders require some up front training to help your dog learn to love wearing it and understand how it works.